cedricouellet/pytouch/README.md

 ## Execution
 - Source

-  Run `pytouch-runner.py`, it is a wrapper for running pytouch directly from source tree.
+  Run `pytouch-runner.py`, it is a wrapper for running pytouch directly from root directory.

 - Dist
   1. `pip install pytouch-cli`